simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

    * Create a skeleton Puppet directory at ``/etc/puppetlabs/code/environments/dev1``.
    * Create a skeleton Secondary directory at ``/var/simp/environments/dev1``.

-   This will create skeleton Puppet and Secondary environment directories.
-It doesn't have to create the Writable environment, because that will be automatically generated as needed when ``puppet`` is run.
+   It does not have to create the Writable environment, because that will be automatically generated, as needed, when ``puppet`` is run.

 #.
 Download the ``Puppetfile`` used to create a SIMP ISO for a specific release
    from the SIMP `simp-core repository`_.
 In this example, we are going to use